 Recipe boxes UK

 Recipe boxes like Gousto and HelloFresh make meal planning simple.
-But at £4 to £8 per serving, the cost adds up fast.
-Basket List gives you the same planning ease — pick your meals, get a ready-made shopping list — and lets you buy ingredients wherever is cheapest.
+But once you know the meals your household repeats, you may want the planning without the ingredient delivery.
+Basket List gives you that workflow: pick your meals, get a ready-made shopping list, and buy ingredients wherever you prefer.

 A recipe box is a weekly meal kit delivery.
 You pick your meals from a set menu, and the company sends pre-portioned ingredients with step-by-step recipe cards.
 You cook at home using their ingredients.
 It takes the guesswork out of meal planning, but you pay a premium for that ease.